-So, in this post, I thought I’d outline the key things you need to do to make a Squarespace site GDPR compliant; below you’ll find a useful checklist of GDPR tasks that are specifically aimed at Squarespace site owners.
+Now, as somebody with a history of building Squarespace websites, I’ve been asked on a large number of occasions to help make these sites GDPR compliant.
+So, in this post, I thought I’d outline the main things you need to do just that — below you’ll find a useful checklist of GDPR tasks that are specifically aimed at Squarespace site owners.

 With that disclaimer out of the way, let’s start this GDPR checklist by looking at the documentation you’re going to need to host and display on your website.